lukasturcani/code_style/docs/python.rst

 Python Style Guidelines
 =======================

-Style should follow PEP8_ and PEP257_ in cases where this guideline does not state a different preference.
+Style should follow PEP8_ and PEP257_ in cases where these guidelines do not state a different preference.

 .. _PEP8: https://www.python.org/dev/peps/pep-0008/
 .. _PEP257: https://www.python.org/dev/peps/pep-0257/